Skip Content

 In terms of increasing adoption of the model, I expect that we will be able to drive more adoption as more countries start to share their experiences and use cases.
 This will be a continuous effort.

 Yeah, AIMMS is most valuable for its optimization capabilities, but you can use it for basic reporting as well.
 For instance, we currently have an Excel-based tool to calculate utility benchmarks.
 We use this tool to calculate what the energy consumption of a brewery should be.
-This is a simple application which could be easily built in AIMMS to facilitate collaboration and reporting.
+This is a simple application that could be easily built into AIMMS to facilitate collaboration and reporting.

-Besides gaining access to insights faster, what kind of benefits do you expect to achieve with the tool?
+12. Besides gaining access to insights faster, what benefits do you expect to achieve with the tool?

 With this tool, we can better assess when it makes sense to make capacity investments and when we can allocate production to other countries to postpone big investments.
-We can postpone CAPEX, sometimes millions of euro per year, simply by allocating production capacity in an optimal way.
-We can also better understand when we need to ask production support from other operating companies in order to prevent lost sales.
+We can postpone CAPEX, sometimes millions of euros per year, simply by optimally allocating production capacity.
+We can also better understand when we need to ask for production support from other operating companies in order to prevent lost sales.

 kees-ramselaar